folkertdev/reversible-debugger/bachelor-thesis/thesis.md

 The third component of the system is reversibility.
 The idea here is that we can move back to previous program states, reversing forward steps.

-Reversibility is useful in a concurrent setting because many concurrent systems are transactional: there is a list of steps that we want to treat as an atomic action.
-That means that either we succeed, or we want to not have done anything at all.
-So if we fail in the middle of the steps, we can't just abort: we need to put the system back into its initial state.
+Reversibility is useful in a concurrent setting when an error is encountered but the current state is invalid.
+In such a case the program should revert to its initial state, from which next steps can be considered (e.g. to retry or to log the failure).

-The naive way to achieve reversal is to store a snapshot of the initial state.
-The memory consumption of this method is a deal-breaker.
+The naive way to achieve reversal is to store a snapshot of the initial state, but the memory consumption of this method is a deal-breaker.
 For instance, the system may interact with a large database.
 Keeping many copies of the database around is inconvenient and may not even be physically possible.

 A nicer approach is to keep track of our forward steps, and store just enough information to reverse those steps.
 Conceptually, we're leaving behind